johnbchron/qs_leptos/README.md

 If you'd like to test the release version of the app, run `just serve` (`cargo leptos serve --release`).

+## Deployment

 If you'd like to build and run the container version of the app, run `just container`.
 This will build the container entirely in Nix, load it into the docker daemon, and run it ephemerally (`--rm`) with port 3000 open.
 To learn more about building containers in Nix, read [here](https://thewagner.net/blog/2021/02/25/building-container-images-with-nix/) (tl;dr: it's awesome).

+To just build and load the docker image, run `nix build "./#container" && docker load -i result`.
+The image will be loaded with the label `site-server`.
+You can then do any normal container action with this image.

 # Repo Layout
 - `crates/`: contains all the Rust crates